massaging/java-minecraft-username-checker/README.md

 - run: `pip install colorama`
 - the script should auto-install it but manual installation is more reliable

+**double clicking doesnt work:**
+- make sure python is installed and added to path
+- or open terminal/command prompt and run: `python minecraft.py`

 **script closes immediately:**
-- open terminal/command prompt first
-- navigate to the folder: `cd path/to/folder`
-- then run: `python minecraft_checker.py`
+- this is normal after it finishes - it will pause and say "press enter to exit"
+- if it closes right away, open terminal and run it from there to see any error messages

 ---

 ## notes

-📌 checks minecraft java edition only (not bedrock)
+- checks minecraft java edition only (not bedrock)
-📌 username format: 3-16 characters, letters/numbers/underscores
+- username format: 3-16 characters, letters/numbers/underscores
-📌 multiple api system ensures high reliability even if one service is down
+- multiple api system ensures high reliability even if one service is down
-📌 all usernames are converted to lowercase for consistency
+- all usernames are converted to lowercase for consistency

 ---